“Health Psychology is naturally in alignment with a plant-based diet – There is no room for the anti-vaccination movement”

 - Defining The Problem

-- Finding My Psych supports and promotes a vegan lifestyle for health and wellness.
+- Finding My Psych supports and promotes a plant-based lifestyle for health and wellness.

-- This has come at a cost because of an association with the loud and radical minority.
+- This has come at a cost because of an association with a loud and radical minority.

-- Those believing in the anti-vaccination movement are attempting to attach themselves to veganism as a way to promote the, “clean vs. unclean” concept.
+- Those believing in the anti-vaccination movement are attempting to attach themselves to plant-based and vegan advocates as a way to promote the, “clean vs. unclean” concept.

 - Anti-vaccination proponents arguments similar to those defending religious beliefs.

-- Vegans open themselves up to this association do to the same argument pattern.
+- Plant-based and vegan advocates open themselves up to this association due to the same argument pattern.

 - What is the anti-vaccination movement?